-IKEA enters Japan for the second time
+IKEA enters Japan for the second time, 32 years after the first entry to Japan.

 Ikea reenters Japan: IKEA created a joint venture in Japan in 1974 and abandoned it in 1986 – this company still flourishes, but IKEA withdrew from Japan…